ModelingSimulation/TeachingWriting2020/schedule.md

 Additional class for presentations

 ### Assignments due
-* Final draft of research report (or 2 weeks after you get feedback from instructors)
+* Final draft of research report (approximate)
+    * More rounds of editing are fine -- let Miranda or your partners know if you would like more feedback.
+    * I'd like to make a collection of reports on the website.
+Please indicate if you are ok with yours being included in this collection.

 <!-- ead Teaching at Its Best -- Chapter 10 Perserving Academic Integrity (pg.
 162 - 170)